cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![img_20180903_101218_026](imgs/olimex_ethernet.jpg)

-- Configure the console with a baudrate of 115200 bauds.
+- Configure the console with a baud rate of 115200 bauds.
-- Once you open the console you should check if the app was correctly upload typing `?` and you should see this:
+- Once you open the console, you should check if the app was correctly upload typing `?`.
+You should see the next:
 ![image](imgs/udp_1.jpg)

 - Then type `ifup eth0` to bring up the network: